snehaajoshii/snehaajoshii.github.io/involvement.md

 title: Involvement and Activities
 permalink: /involvement/
 ---

-Beyond academics, I’ve had the opportunity to participate in impactful programs, research opportunities, competitions, and leadership roles that have shaped my professional and personal journey.
+Beyond academics, my involvement in programs, research, competitions, and leadership roles has played a key role in shaping both my technical abilities and personal development.

 ## Organizations

 ### National Organizations
+- **Rewriting the Code (RTC) Fellow**
+  Part of a 40,000+ member community supporting women in tech through mentorship, career development, and industry connections.
+Engaged in technical communities, attended events such as Harvard WECode, and built early confidence navigating spaces in AI, data science, and software engineering.

 ### Campus Organizations
 - **Phi Eta Sigma Honors Society** – Honors scholar
+- **Society of Women Engineers (SWE)**
+  Active member participating in professional development, networking, and mentorship opportunities.
+Attended the SWE Conference in Chicago, connecting with engineers and recruiters while gaining exposure to industry pathways and strengthening confidence in technical spaces.

 ## Leadership

-- **Vice President | National Society of Leadership and Success (NSLS)**
+- **Tresurer| National Society of Leadership and Success (NSLS)**
   Cofounded the chapter, initiated members, and led events to build community and leadership opportunities.
 Directed programming to foster professional growth and engagement among members.

-## Volunteer Work
+- **Orientation Leader | Marymount University**
+  Welcomed and guided incoming students through their transition into university life, fostering an inclusive environment and providing real-time support.
+Strengthened communication and leadership skills by helping students navigate unfamiliar situations and feel a sense of belonging from the start.

+- **Global Ambassador | Marymount University**
+  Mentored students interested in studying abroad by sharing personal experiences from Korea University in Seoul.
+Provided guidance on applications, scholarships, deadlines, and cultural transitions, helping make global education more accessible, especially for underrepresented students.

+- **Career Peer Mentor (Career Development Intern) | Marymount University**
+  Led the university’s first Alumni Outreach Initiative for the BILT community, collecting 500+ alumni responses, conducting 10+ interviews, and publishing weekly content highlighting career insights.
+Focused on bridging the gap between students and real-world career outcomes through scalable knowledge-sharing.

 ## Research

-- **National Conference of undergraduate research 2025 Presenter**
-  Selected as *one of 25 women out of thousands* to present research on *Machine Learning Models for Cyber Threat Detection on IoMT* at the 11th Annual WiCyS Conference.

-- **Data science researcher Researcher**
-  Conducted a study analyzing 200+ data breaches using Tableau and presented findings to 150 attendees at the Marymount Annual Research Conference; also selected to present at the Virginia Collegiate Honors Research Conference.

-- **Machine learning Researcher**
-  Compared code-generation performance of ChatGPT vs. Kodezi across 30 Python functions and presented findings at the Virginia collegiate honors conference.
+- **“Employee Dissatisfaction and Negative ESG Media Attention” – NCUR 2026 Presenter**
+  Selected to present research analyzing how employee sentiment can predict future ESG and reputational risk.
+Processed large-scale workplace review data, applied sentiment analysis, and conducted regression modeling with firm and year fixed effects to link internal sentiment to external media outcomes.

+- **“LegalText: Next Word Prediction for Lawyers” – NLP Research Project**
+  Developed a legal text generation system using a corpus of court opinions, building a full NLP pipeline including preprocessing, vocabulary construction, and training a character-level LSTM model.
+Designed the system to improve accessibility in legal drafting and explored future extensions using transformer-based models.

 ## Hackathons and Datathons

-- **Technica** – Part of *SentiShelter* team, winning **1st place** in Fannie Mae’s Climate Sentiment Challenge and **2nd place** for Best AI-Powered Solution.
+- **Technica 2023 – *SentiShelter***
+  Won **1st place** in the Fannie Mae Climate Sentiment Challenge and **2nd place (Best AI-Powered Solution)**.
+Built an NLP pipeline processing ~4 million Reddit entries to analyze climate and housing sentiment using NLTK, Gensim, spaCy, and LDA topic modeling, with visualizations in Matplotlib and Seaborn.

-- **Hoya Hacks** – Built an AI-powered Virtual Admissions Bot using Python, LangChain, and React.
+- **Hoya Hacks**
+  Built an AI-powered Virtual Admissions Bot using Python, LangChain, and React to assist prospective students with real-time university information.

 - *Datathon*

 ## Programs

 - **Amazon REACHBACK University Program – Fully Funded Participant**
-  Selected to participate in Amazon’s fully funded program focused on mentorship, career exploration, and professional development for emerging technologists.

-- **Codepath 103**
-  Finalist in a case study competition redesigning Sephora’s recycling program using AI-powered, contactless systems, collaborating with a team of six women.

-- **Carenegie mellon university public policy and international affriars fellowship program**
+  Participated in AWS mentoring and outreach programs, attending in-person sessions and connecting with Solutions Architects.
+Gained early exposure to cloud infrastructure, architecture design, and technical customer-facing roles.

+- **Carnegie Mellon University Public Policy & International Affairs Fellowship Program**

-- **Korea university study abraod program**
+- **Korea University Study Abroad Program**

-## Scholarships and Recognitions
+  Studied in Seoul, South Korea, gaining global perspective and cross-cultural experience that continues to inform my academic and professional interests.

 ---

 ## The Impact of These Experiences

 Participating in these programs, organizations, and competitions has been transformative, helping me develop both technical expertise and leadership skills.
-They’ve pushed me to solve complex problems, work effectively in teams, and innovate in real-world scenarios.
-Each opportunity strengthened my confidence, expanded my professional network, and allowed me to make meaningful contributions to the communities and fields I’m passionate about.
+They’ve pushed me to solve complex problems, work effectively in teams, and build systems that extend beyond the classroom into real-world impact.
+Each experience strengthened my confidence, expanded my network, and shaped how I approach challenges as both an engineer and a leader.